 Hi, I'm Ardyn.

-Since 2017, I have complemented my academic research with my work at Limestone Analytics, an economic consulting firm, where I manage the evaluation of a Girls’ Education Challenge project in Zimbabwe, along with other food security, education, and gender projects around the world.
+Since 2017, I have complemented my academic research with my work at Limestone Analytics, where I managed the evaluation of a Girls’ Education Challenge project in Zimbabwe, along with other food security, education, and gender projects around the world.

 School of Public Policy and Administration at Carleton University